Jcait/Project-Binary-Search-Trees/README.md

   }
 ```

-Afterwards I looked into building the function, the goal was to have do it recursivly,
+Since the project is about Binary Search on an array, the goal was to create a recursive function to build the tree.

-first was the initial steps of the function
+First were the initial steps of the function.

 ```js
 let newArr = this.cleanArr(arr);